This chapter of the MEI Guidelines describes how the results of a musical analysis or harmonic information may be stored in MEI.

 The att.alignment class also contains an attribute for describing temporal relationships:

 These attributes accommodate the encoding of linkages between the element carrying the attribute and one or more other elements.
 All of them use URIs to establish the connection.
-While the examples below illustrate relationships between musical events, their use is not restricted to musical events.
+While the examples below illustrate relationships between musical events, the use of the aforementioned attributes is not restricted to musical events.
 On the contrary, these attributes can be used to capture information about relations between any elements.
+Further information on this can be found in Linking Data.

-Using these attributes makes it possible to create relationships between events, which are often widely-spaced in both encoded order and time.
+Using the attributes above makes it possible to create relationships between events, which are often widely-spaced in both encoded order and time.
 The attributes allow a large number of connections, enhancing the informational content, and therefore the potential usefulness, of the encoding.

 Using @copyof is not limited to copying events.
 The @copyof attribute can also be used to copy an entire measure or staff.
 When there are many repeated features, the use of the @copyof greatly reduces encoding effort.
 The image and the following encoding of the beginning of Schubert’s Erlkönig illustrates the benefit of using the @copyof attribute.